Title

 The expansion of the Probation Law in the Philippines disqualifies certain offenders, such as those sentenced to more than six years and one day in prison or convicted of offenses against the security of the state, from receiving probation, while allowing individuals with shorter sentences to apply for rehabilitation and reintegration into society.

-• Persons sentenced to a maximum penalty of six years and one day on or after January 3, 1978, may apply for probation.
+• Section 2 limits the coverage to persons with a maximum penalty of six years and one day whose sentence dates fall on January 3, 1978 and thereafter.

 Analyze Cases Smarter, Faster